Municipal Property Assessment Corporation: 1970-1997 – Market value assessment introduced

 In response to The Ontario Committee on Taxation Report, the Provincial Government assumed responsibility for property assessment in 1970 to create a uniform assessment system for all Ontario municipalities.
 The Government introduced market value assessment and the new system was offered to municipal governments on a voluntary basis.

 Since the new system was voluntary, not all municipalities implemented market value assessment.
 As a result, property assessments differed from municipality to municipality.
 This situation was addressed by the Province with the introduction of the Fair Municipal Finance Act, 1997.
 With this Act substantial amendments to the Assessment Act, the Municipal Act and other related legislation were implemented, setting the stage for reshaping Ontario's assessment and property tax system in 1998.

 Post-1997 – Ontario Fair Assessment System

 Under the "Ontario Fair Assessment System", property assessments across the province were updated to their current value, using a common valuation date.

 In addition, on December 31, 1998, responsibility for property assessment was transferred by the government of the Hon.
 Mr. Mike Harris to a new, not-for-profit corporation called the Ontario Property Assessment Corporation, later renamed the Municipal Property Assessment Corporation (MPAC).
 Every municipality in Ontario is a member of MPAC, which is governed by a board of directors composed of taxpayer, municipal, and provincial representatives.

 Controversy

 Persons living in areas where other houses increase in value, such as by replacement with newer and larger houses, often blame MPAC for increases in their taxes.
 MPAC disclaims responsibility, arguing that the property owners should blame the municipality.
 The municipalities, in turn, blame MPAC and its organizing legislation.
 The debate is ongoing.

+Toronto Star Investigation

+In 2023, a Toronto Star investigation into the accuracy and fairness of property assessments found that MPAC systemically under-assessed more expensive homes and over-assessed less expensive homes, which causes a disproportionate tax burden on lower and middle-income homeowners.